Bet On GE, Not Boeing, If You Believe In An Aviation Recovery

 GE Aviation and Boeing have had a close relationship for many years.
 GE engines are the sole powerplant for all in-production 777 variants, as well as the next-generation 777X.
 The GEnx engine is the sole powerplant for the current-generation 747 and the most popular engine choice for the 787 Dreamliner, with roughly 65% market share.
 The older CF6 engine is also a popular engine option for the 767.
 Finally, GE's CFM joint venture has a monopoly on the engine slot for the 737 MAX, just as it did for the outgoing 737 NG series.

 By contrast, GE has much lower exposure to non-Boeing commercial jets (although CFM's LEAP-1A is the most popular engine choice for the Airbus (OTCPK:EADSY) A320neo family).
-The tight linkages between Boeing and GE Aviation mean that in the long run, GE Aviation's success largely depends on Boeing's success.
+The tight linkages between Boeing and GE Aviation mean that, in the long run, GE Aviation's success largely depends on Boeing's success.
 Nevertheless, their fortunes may diverge considerably over the next several years.

 Products vs. aftermarket services